 - Lumerical FDTD (Finite Difference Time Domain) and CHARGE to compute the quantum efficiency of the sensor as a function of incidence angle and wavelength

-- Speos Sensor System Exporter to combine Speos and Lumerical results and generate the electronic map captured by the sensor
+- Speos Sensor System Exporter to combine Speos and Lumerical results and generate the electronic map captured by the sensor as well as the final image

 As this example requires Lumerical, Zemax OpticStudio and Speos simulation, we mainly limited ourselves to Speos simulations here as described by the following steps: